-If the interview has been going great you want to know the type of competition your up against.
+A great question if the interview has been going great and you want to know the type of competition your up against.

-By probing for where the have interview recently it will give you a better timeline on if you should act quickly and extend a job offer.
+By probing for where they have interviewed recently it will give you a better timeline on if you should act quickly and extend a job offer.

 25. Do you have any questions for me?

 If you pose this question to interviewees, the more interesting and more passionate ones will most likely have a wide variety of questions they wish to ask.

-The ones who are more thoughtful and are truly interested in the job will be the most likely ones to ask intelligent informative questions which will enrich the interview process.
+The ones who are more thoughtful and are interested in the job will be the most likely ones to ask intelligent, informative questions which will enrich the interview process.